lukasjenks/unixutilities/track-executables/README.md

 `wx_scan -k`
 - This will list and kill all processes currently running with W&X memory segments

+The second program, setwx, is for testing.
+Executing this program will initialize a new process with W&X memory, and will then sleep for a brief period.
+See below "Testing Instructions" for usage.

 **Compiling Instructions:**

 `make wx_scan`